A Guide to an Essential Pilot Emergency Checklist

 The Flow of an Emergency Checklist

-Every emergency checklist follows a logical flow which can be broken down into three key steps:
+Every pilot emergency checklist follows a logical flow, which can be broken down into three key steps:

-To further streamline the emergency handling process, the ABCDE (Airspeed, Best Landing, Check, Declare, Execute) emergency checklist is another crucial tool for pilots.
-Originating from the medical field, this checklist is an easy-to-remember guide for pilots to maintain a systematic approach during emergency situations.
+To further streamline the emergency handling process, the ABCDE (Aviate, Best Place to Land, Checklist, Declare, Execute) emergency checklist is another crucial tool for pilots.
+This general aviation pilot emergency checklist is an easy-to-remember guide for pilots to maintain a systematic approach during emergency situations.

 The Responsibility of the Pilot in Command (PIC)